Niyosoft-Inc/apps-403/apps/k3s/docs/03-Worker Nodes.md

 ## To be run only on Worker nodes

 remember to run Get tokens on one of the Master node so you can add the token the command.
+(note that these have to be run on one of your Master server)
 ```
 sudo cat /var/lib/rancher/k3s/server/node-token
 ```